84

 • 2019: Chip wrote a project management app for Family Promise of West Michigan that included API integration with Google Tasks and Calendar

-• 2020: Chip turned his fully-fledged project management app for Family Promise into a simple app that integrated with and extended the functionality of Google Tasks
+• 2020: Chip turned his fully-fledged project management app for Family Promise into a simplified app that integrated with and extended the functionality of Google Tasks, because sometimes simple is better.

 • 2021: Chip built a Gmail API service into filterbuildscheduler so that emails between 20 Liters staff and donors are recorded in their donor CRM